goyal-shubham/Computer-Networks/src/SFTP_UDP_StopAndWait/Readme.md

+#  SFTP - Reliable Transfer over an Unreliable Channel with Bit Errors that can also loose packets

 The project consists of building a Stop and Wait (S&W) reliable protocol.
 The S&W is built on top of UDP, and it is supposed to provide a reliable transport service to the SFTP application.Messages are sent one at a time, and each